DUNE/computing-HWDB/_extras/shippingprocedure.md

 ## The two apps and word document

-We offer two applications, the [iPad App]({{ page.root }}/06-Using-iPad-App/index.html) and the [Python HWDB Upload Tool]({{ page.root }}/07-Using-Python-Upload-Tool/index.html).
+We offer two applications, the [iPad App]({{ page.root }}/06-Using-iPad-App/index.html) and the [Python HWDB Tools]({{ page.root }}/07-Using-Python-Upload-Tool/index.html).
 These two apps help and enforce users to follow the shipping steps we describe below.

 One could also either just follow the steps below or download the shipping procedure from [here](https://drive.google.com/file/d/1k7gG9VhwyT7_CrBE8PnrfWttH8xBy6cB/view?usp=share_link).

 <br/>

 As for the two apps, please refer to their corresponding pages about how to obtain/install them.
-Here, we briefly descrie how they should be initially configured.
+We only briefly descrie how they should be initially configured here.

 ### iPad app setup

 There isn't particularly a user needs to do.
-Once loggin in as described [here]({{ page.root }}/06-Using-iPad-App/index.html), tap **Shipment Tracker** button on the very first page you see.
-That would take you to the Shipment Tracker menu page as shown below.
+Once log in as described [here]({{ page.root }}/06-Using-iPad-App/index.html), tap **Shipment Tracker** button on the very first page you see.
+That takes you to the Shipment Tracker menu page as shown below.
 From there, one could reach individual checklist pages (Packing, Pre-shipping, Shipping, and Receiving).

 The app also produces various files, such as QR-code shipping sheet and csv files while filling checklists.